Fettuccine1738/rlox/README.md

 - `run-length encoding` for line number storage is not yet implemented (tracked in `todo.txt`).
 - The REPL loop in `main.rs` is stubbed — `interpret()` calls `todo!()`.
 - `read_string` in the VM uses `self.ip >= chunk.index_const24` as a heuristic to detect long constants, which is incorrect for some cases.
-- no rehashing for `HashTable`.
+- No rehashing for `HashTable`.
 - Runtime only garbage collection, garbage not collected during compilation.
 - All strings are interned and owned by the string-interner.
 Therefore they cannot be garbage collected.
-- Replace string-interner with our own Api, to allow string collection by gc.
+- Replace string-interner with our own API, to allow string collection by GC.
+- No bounds checking on array access — out-of-range indices produce a runtime error.
+- Arrays are not yet printable as formatted output (`print arr` may not render element contents).